The Undateables: Controversy

-Early controversy was generated from newspapers such as The Mirror and The Guardian, due to the word "undateable" being used in the title to describe people with mental and physical disabilities.
+Early controversy was generated from newspapers such as The Daily Mirror and The Guardian, due to the word "undateable" being used in the title to describe people with mental and physical disabilities.
 Channel 4 claimed that the title of the series is based upon society's preconceptions of these people.
 The Undateables faced significant backlash from doctors who branded the show "offensive" and "exploitative".
 Dr. Rachael Pickering said that the series had left her "disturbed at being part of a society that might seek to view disabled people as a source of comedy".
 She also spoke with the BMA (British Medical Association) annual representatives about the danger of patients being exploited by the TV documentary.
 In an interview with Holly Willoughby and Phillip Schofield on This Morning, two stars of the then-upcoming fifth series, Tammy and James, pushed back on critics' claims.
 Tammy said she found it insulting that anyone would suggest she would allow herself to be exploited, while James claimed that the show combated stigma and educated viewers.